It’s the Time of the Season! 5 Seasonal Jobs in Europe

 - Don’t neglect Facebook, Instagram and LinkedIn!
 They’re powerful tools for job searching.

 - Learn as much of the local language as you can to set you apart from other foreign applicants.
-Try FluentU free for 15 days to learn language and culture through authentic videos, like TV shows, sports programs and news broadcasts.
-You’ll be impressing your new boss in no time!

 - These jobs are mainly sourced through networking or in person once you arrive.
 Although I’ll list resources to search for positions ahead of time, some job boards and local recruitment agencies will search for talent from that country first.
 So use those new language skills to network!